swallowcamel/nancywiki/Diagnostics.md

 ## Removing diagnostics

 As mentioned earlier, the diagnostics dashboard is automatically wired up for your application.
-However, should you wish to completley remove the dashboard you can do so by performing a call to `DiagnosticsHook.Disable()` and it will no longer be accessible.
+However, should you wish to completely remove the dashboard you can do so by performing a call to `DiagnosticsHook.Disable()` and it will no longer be accessible.

 It is recommended that the call to `DiagnosticsHook.Disable()` is performed from the `ApplicationStartup` method in your bootstrapper.
 This will ensure that the dashboard is disabled as soon as your application starts up.